dmerejkowsky/blog/content/post/2017-08-05-non-isomorphic-cpp-refactoring.md

 Lastly, `main()` is now only concerned about gathering the various element it needs, and only calls "high level" methods of the safe.
-It knows nothing about how the safe door, or where the key and combination are coming from.
+It knows nothing about how the safe door works, or where the key and combination are coming from.

 I think it's a much better design.